Best practices for QR code legibility: ensuring high-quality and readable codes

 Adapt QR codes for different lighting conditions

-• Direct sunlight: If you’re placing QR codes outdoors, avoid printing them on glossy surfaces, as reflections from direct sunlight can hinder scanning.
-Opt for matte finishes, which reduce glare and improve the likelihood of successful scanning.
+• Direct sunlight: If you’re placing QR codes outdoors, avoid printing them on glossy or reflective surfaces.
+Glare from direct sunlight can make it harder for mobile devices to detect the code.
+Instead, choose matte finishes to reduce reflections and improve the chances of a successful scan.

-• Low-light environments: In settings with dim lighting, such as indoor events or nighttime venues, increase the contrast between the QR code and its background to improve visibility.
-This ensures that people can easily scan the QR code even in low-light conditions.
+• Low-light environments: For venues with dim lighting — like indoor events, nighttime festivals, or certain retail spaces — maximize the contrast between the QR code and its background.
+A high-contrast, bold design ensures that people can still scan the QR code quickly even when lighting is less than ideal.

 Use dynamic QR codes for flexibility

-• Customizing QR codes for marketing campaigns: You can customize dynamic QR codes to align with your brand’s colors, logos, and visual identity while still ensuring they are scannable.
-Just remember to test the customized QR code on multiple devices before launching it in your campaigns.
+• Customizing QR codes for marketing campaigns: Dynamic QR codes are easy to customize with your brand’s colors, logos, and design elements — without sacrificing scannability.
+Just remember to test the customized QR code across multiple devices to ensure it still scans reliably before rolling it out across your marketing collateral.

 Use dynamic QR codes for flexibility